herdworks/hypertemplates-web/content/docs/reference/cms/index.md

 At a high level, HyperTemplates attempts to be unopinionated about the structure of HTML content and layouts.
 The [core specification] is primarily concerned with HTML templates (layouts) and template data (content) as inputs, which are used to generate individual **web _pages_** (HTML documents) as outputs.
-When it comes to building **web _sites_**, a more opinionated approach to content management is required.
+When it comes to building **web _sites_** (collections of HTML documents), a more opinionated approach to content management is required.

 ### The HyperText Management System